NyDubh3/MEMZ/README.md

 You'll also need Visual Studio 2015 to build the actual Trojan.
 Make sure you selected the Release configuration, because Debug is not configured properly.

-The ASM code may look very noobish, but this is my first big thing written in assembly.